jitendrakyadav/pgmsolutions/readme.txt

 Fired this command in a blank(projects's root) directory & observed following points:

 It will download and install package "symfony/process" for you:
-1. Creates composer.json & composer.lock files.
+a.
+Creates composer.json & composer.lock files.
 Both files are always created/updated when a new package is installed(like "composer require symfony/process" as above).
-2. Creates a vendor directory
+b.
+Creates a vendor directory
-3. Creates a directory vendor/symfony (i.e. vendor name)
+c.
+Creates a directory vendor/symfony (i.e. vendor name)
-4. Download vendor/symfony/process package (i.e. vendor symfony's package)
+d.
+Download vendor/symfony/process package (i.e. vendor symfony's package)
-5. Creates vendor/composer directory having various autoload files like autoload_psr4.php, autoload_namespaces.php, autoload_classmap.php, etc. All these files present in composer directory, are always created/updated when a new package is installed(like "composer require symfony/process" as above).
+e.
+Creates vendor/composer directory having various autoload files like autoload_psr4.php, autoload_namespaces.php, autoload_classmap.php, etc. All these files present in composer directory, are always created/updated when a new package is installed(like "composer require symfony/process" as above).
-6. Creates vendor/autoload.php: For all dependencies(libraries) downloaded through composer in vendor directory, composer creates a file vendor/autoload.php in last(autoload.php, everytime created/updated, when a new package is installed); By including this single file in your code, you can use all composer-downloaded-library-classes present in vendor as following: require vendor/autoload.php;
+f.
+Creates vendor/autoload.php: For all dependencies(libraries) downloaded through composer in vendor directory, composer creates a file vendor/autoload.php in last(autoload.php, everytime created/updated, when a new package is installed); By including this single file in your code, you can use all composer-downloaded-library-classes present in vendor as following: require vendor/autoload.php;

 use Symfony\Component\Process\Pipes\UnixPipes;
-/** Actually, these namespaces are mapped to exact source-file going to use, in vendor/composer/autoload_psr4.php and other autoload-files present in same directory as this file. autoload_psr4.php is updated with reference from newly installed package > composer.json > "autoload" section > "psr-4" sub-section **/
-/** Now you can access/create UnixPipes object by writing simply "new UnixPipes($x, $y,..)" as usual. **/
+	i.
+Actually, these namespaces are mapped to exact source-file going to use, in vendor/composer/autoload_psr4.php and other autoload-files present in same directory as this file. autoload_psr4.php is updated with reference from newly installed package > composer.json > "autoload" section > "psr-4" sub-section. ii.Now you can access/create UnixPipes object by writing simply "new UnixPipes($x, $y,..)" as usual.
-7. For any composer's package, you may get the full information from packagist.org.
+g.
+For any composer's package, you may get the full information from packagist.org.
 Just search in header search-box the package name like "psr/log" and you can get information about it like: installation-command, it's source on github i.e. github-url, what requires for it's installation, what it's purpose, etc.
-8. Second way to get information about a composer's package(as above) is, just type a command on your terminal "composer show --all psr/log".
+h.
+Second way to get information about a composer's package(as above) is, just type a command on your terminal "composer show --all psr/log".
 This pulls information about "psr/log" from Packagist and display on your terminal.
-9. Remember: "psr/log" is composer's package name only.
+i.
+Remember: "psr/log" is composer's package name only.
 This does not ensures you that you can get the package on github at url https://github.com/psr/log. composer's package may not be at github and if it is on github then source-url might be different.
 As in case of "psr/log", it's source-url is https://github.com/php-fig/log.git.

 /* In-short, what happens when composer installs any package like above "composer require symfony/process" */
-1. Package downloads in vendor directory having a directory with package's vendor name like for "symfony/process" in vendor/symfony/process directory.
+a.
+Package downloads in vendor directory having a directory with package's vendor name like for "symfony/process" in vendor/symfony/process directory.
-2. Composer updates all autoload files present in vendor/composer directory.
+b.
+Composer updates all autoload files present in vendor/composer directory.
-3. Composer updates both composer.json & composer.lock files present in project's root-directory.
+c.
+Composer updates both composer.json & composer.lock files present in project's root-directory.
-4. In last, composer updates vendor/autoload.php.
+d.
+In last, composer updates vendor/autoload.php.
 */

 4. composer search <keyword-you-want-to-search>